saifalomari99/CPP-ECE-Yolov4-Object-Detection-Using-FPGA/README.md

-of an integrated system combining an OV7670 camera module with a Field Programmable Gate Array (FPGA) for real-time image acquisition and display, followed by advanced object detection using the Yolov4 model on a separate PC.
+of an integrated system combining an OV7670 camera module with a Field Programmable Gate Array (FPGA) for real-time image acquisition and display, followed by advanced object detection using the Yolov4 model.
 The primary focus was to exploit the FPGA’s rapid processing capabilities to manage high-volume image data efficiently and to utilize Yolov4 for its high accuracy in detecting multiple objects.
 The